 This is the hardest part of setting up an autoresponder sequence.
 While it’s best to outsource it to a copywriter, here are a few things to remember if doing it yourself.

-- Focus on readers: The emails should address your subscribers’ problems and offer solutions.
-Marketers make a mistake of just talking about how great their products are, and this is not enough to elicit clicks or purchases.
+- Focus On Readers: The emails should address your subscribers’ problems and offer solutions.
+Marketers make the mistake of just talking about how great their products are, and this is not enough to elicit clicks or purchases.

 - Spend a significant amount of time polishing your subject lines, and ensure they spark curiosity.

 - Personalization Is Important: Personalizing autoresponder emails makes them more valuable to your readers.
 In addition to inserting the subscriber’s first name, you need to tailor the content to their actual needs.